dylanyeung/portfolio-website/README.md

     ```bash
     cd website-portfolio
     ```
-3. Open `index.html` in your web browser to explore the site.
+3. Use a local development server or live server extension to open `index.html` in your browser.
+This ensures that all website functionality, including dynamic features, operates correctly.

 ## File Structure
 - `index.html` - The main HTML structure for the portfolio.